chidinmadominica/alx-system_engineering-devops/0x01-shell_permissions/README.md

-file hello in the working directory
+scripts that sets permission to hello